Building for everyone, with everyone

 Things to keep in mind when practicing product inclusion and equity

-Consider all dimensions of diversity
+Consider all dimensions of identity

 Keep this (non-exhaustive) list in mind as you build, to ensure you’re considering all identities and how they intersect.